-MUSI 100 (3-3-0) Basic Musicianship: A study of the rudiments of music, including basic rhythmic and pitch notation; major and minor scales; intervals; primary triads; rhythmic drills; and sight singing and ear training activities.
+MUSI 100 - Basic Musicianship

+A study of the rudiments of music, including basic rhythmic and pitch notation; major and minor scales; intervals; primary triads; rhythmic drills; and sight singing and ear training activities.
 Also includes keyboard and computer applications of concepts studied.
 Must complete and/or test out to be admitted as a music major.

-MUSI 101 (2-2-0) Class Piano for Non-Majors: A laboratory-style course designed for the non-music major giving the student a basic understanding of music reading, keyboard harmony, and technique.
+MUSI 101 - Class Piano for Non-Majors

+A laboratory-style course designed for the non-music major giving the student a basic understanding of music reading, keyboard harmony, and technique.

-MUSI 102 (1-1-0) Basic Piano Skills: A class piano course giving the non-piano major a basic understanding of keyboard harmony and technique, with the first year of instruction devoted to practicing the five-finger major hand positions, memorizing several short compositions, sight reading, and combining staccato and legato playing.
+MUSI 102 - Basic Piano Skills

+A class piano course giving the non-piano major a basic understanding of keyboard harmony and technique, with the first year of instruction devoted to practicing the five-finger major hand positions, memorizing several short compositions, sight reading, and combining staccato and legato playing.
 Must complete and/or test out to be admitted as a music major.

-MUSI 110 (1-1-0) Choir: A course focusing on selections from all periods and styles of music, including pop, spiritual, and gospel music, with a study of vocal techniques, choral diction, and performance styles and practice.
+A course focusing on selections from all periods and styles of music, including pop, spiritual, and gospel music, with a study of vocal techniques, choral diction, and performance styles and practice.
 Includes choral performances at various University and community activities, with tours planned to many areas in North Carolina and other states.
 Open to all students who enjoy singing.

-MUSI 111 (1-1-0) Chamber Ensemble: This course gives students the opportunity to engage more actively in the music-making process through participation in a chamber ensemble, which is defined as a small group of musicians (normally two to eight people) performing music without a director/ conductor.
+This course gives students the opportunity to engage more actively in the music-making process through participation in a chamber ensemble, which is defined as a small group of musicians (normally two to eight people) performing music without a director/ conductor.

-MUSI 115 (1-1-0) Percussion Ensemble: This course offers the student percussionist practical experience in the playing of percussion instruments in a chamber music setting.
+This course offers the student percussionist practical experience in the playing of percussion instruments in a chamber music setting.
 This course will explore traditional, contemporary, and world music for percussion ensemble.
 Open to all students following audition and permission of the instructor.

-MUSI 118 (3-3-0) Foundations of Music Tech I: This course will enable students to develop facility with a range of music technology hardware; and software, and learn procedures for operating those elements.
+This course will enable students to develop facility with a range of music technology hardware; and software, and learn procedures for operating those elements.
 This course will feature uses of technology in K-12 music education settings.
 Various methods and software applications available for use in public schools as well as their relative merits will be investigated.
 Additionally, this course provides a foundation for students to develop their creative capacities.
 Course topics will include student-based performance (sequences, warm-ups, accompaniment, transposition, scoring), composition (sequencing, arranging, scoring), administrative functions (grading, communications, research, databases, financial management), logistics (lab set-up, funding), and resources.
 Students should have previous experience with Windows or Mac interfaces and familiarity with the internet.

-MUSI 120 (1-1-0) Brass Ensemble: A course in the performance of small ensemble compositions written for various combinations of brass and wind instruments.
+A course in the performance of small ensemble compositions written for various combinations of brass and wind instruments.
 Open to all students following audition and permission of instructor.

-MUSI 125 (1-0-2) Trumpet Choir: A course in the performance of small ensemble compositions written for trumpet choir.
+A course in the performance of small ensemble compositions written for trumpet choir.
 Open to trumpet students following audition and permission of instructor.

-MUSI 130 (1-1-0) Woodwind Ensemble: A course in the performance of small ensemble compositions written for various combinations of woodwind instruments.
+A course in the performance of small ensemble compositions written for various combinations of woodwind instruments.
 Open to all students following audition and permission of instructor.

-MUSI 140 (1-1-0) Jazz Ensemble: A major performing organization of the university, with practice including instruction in improvisation and arranging, and with a varied repertoire that includes music from jazz to fusion and popular styles.
+A major performing organization of the university, with practice including instruction in improvisation and arranging, and with a varied repertoire that includes music from jazz to fusion and popular styles.
 Open to all students following audition and permission of instructor.

-MUSI 150 (1-1-0) Opera Workshops: Study and performance of scenes, acts, and/or operas from both the standard repertoire and operas of primarily historical interest.
+Study and performance of scenes, acts, and/or operas from both the standard repertoire and operas of primarily historical interest.
 Open to all students.
 Audition and permission of instructor.

-MUSI 152 (3-3-1) Harmony, Sight Singing, and Ear Training I: A study of the basic elements of harmony: primary and secondary triads in root position and all inversions; seventh chords; major, minor, and chromatic scales; introduction to part-writing procedures; rhythmic drills; and sight singing and ear training activities.
+A study of the basic elements of harmony: primary and secondary triads in root position and all inversions; seventh chords; major, minor, and chromatic scales; introduction to part-writing procedures; rhythmic drills; and sight singing and ear training activities.
 Includes keyboard and computer applications of concepts studied.